 Lamb Shakshuka with Spinach

-This Shakshuka is made with Chantal Organics canned tomatoes, is a gluten and dairy free protein-packed dinner, with plenty of leftovers for lunch too!
+This is a gluten and dairy free protein-packed dinner, with plenty of leftovers for lunch too!
 New Zealand Lamb is a source of high-quality protein, it is also an outstanding source of many vitamins and minerals, including iron, zinc, and vitamin B12.
-Chantal Organics chopped tomatoes and tomato paste provide a great source of lycopene, which is an antioxidant that’s been shown to have heart health benefits.
-Thank you to José Stichbury at Swoon Food for making this easy dinner so delicious!
+Concentrated tomato products provide a great source of lycopene.

 - 1 large onion, diced